Dennison000/Shell_scripting/README.md

 For running the scripts in windows wsl is required.
-To scripts type <./(filename)>
+To run the scripts type <./(filename)>